How To Ask Why You Didn’t Get the Job (and actually get a reply)

 - The position was canceled/changed due to budget issues: Sometimes the economy takes a downturn.
 Sometimes a company takes a downturn.
 In either of these situations that open role you applied for can get canceled last minute.
 It's not your fault, it's just bad timing.

 - Someone else was a better networker: "Your network is your net worth" - this phrase couldn't be more true when it comes to job search.
 As we’ve talked about before, recruiters rank candidates based on how they come into the hiring process.
-Most prefer candidates who are referred by someone within the company.
+Most give special consideration to candidates who are referred by someone within the company.

 Reasons Within Your Control